Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model

 This way, the systems with the distances $D_1$ and $D_2$ of the sphere from the plate interchange their position in the array \verb|spins|.
-In order to keep track of where the systems are stored in the array \verb|spins|, we introduce the array \verb|int posi[ID];| where the index is given by \verb|id|$=D-D_{min}$ and \verb|posi[id]| indicates where the system with the distance $D$ of the sphere from the plate is stored in \verb|spins|.
+In order to keep track of where the systems are stored in the array \verb|spins|, we introduce the array \verb|int posi[I_D];| where the index \verb|i_d| equals $D-D_{min}$ and \verb|posi[i_d]| indicates where the system with the distance $D$ of the sphere from the plate is stored in \verb|spins|.
 Note that parallel tempering simulations are usually organized in a similar way.
 Instead of swapping configurations, the location of the systems with the temperatures $T_i$ and $T_{i+1}$ is interchanged.

 In order to get an ergodic algorithm we supplement the exchange cluster algorithm discussed above with standard updates of the individual systems.
 To this end we perform Swendsen-Wang \cite{SwWa87} updates and heat-bath updates.
 In case of the Swendsen-Wang cluster-update we keep the clusters that contain fixed spins fixed.
-Those clusters that do not contain frozen spins are flipped with probability $1/2$.
+Those clusters that do not contain fixed spins are flipped with probability $1/2$.